massif-press/gmgen/README.md

 Additionally, it'll be generalized into a standalone package for development of non- (or not necessarily, I guess) Lancer-related random generators.

-The goal is for this to be smarter and more flexible than a markov generator or adlib engine, without falling down the simulation rabbit hole.
+The goal is for this to be smarter and more flexible than a markov generator or ad-lib engine, without falling down the simulation rabbit hole.

 # How it works

 gmgen is essentially a text-replacement engine with some extra features.
 You define json arrays and objects with string data, and gmgen replaces bits of them with other bits.
-It's adlib templates that can be conditionally filled with other templates, or regular words, or keywords that are picked once and never change.
+It's ad-lib templates that can be conditionally filled with other templates, or regular words, or keywords that are picked once and never change.

 It seems complicated (and I've written a lot of words here) but was built to be pretty easy, straightforward, and organizable in practice.
 You can check the `/src/data` folder for a complicated Lancer example, but the generic module version of this project will have a much simpler example (or, probably, a small set of examples)

 # Demos

-TODO TODO TODO
+TODO

 # Usage